zachross015/music-research/scratchpad.md

-drummer youre allowed to do whatever the fuck you want now and no one can say otherwise maybe theyre afraid because their parents discouraged art as meaningless when its so full of meaning its so fully beauty and spirituality like being told that drums is a way of communicating with the Gods has really been one of the most impactful things ive heard in a long tim from Jojo and the Rumero its fascinating hearing about this whole other life style this religiion of drumming how do i continue to spread the love when i cant even understand the problem how can li create something valueable that they feel dumb rejecting
+drummer youre allowed to do whatever the fuck you want now and no one can say otherwise maybe theyre afraid because their parents discouraged art as meaningless when its so full of meaning its so fully beauty and spirituality like **being told that drums is a way of communicating with the Gods has really been one of the most impactful things ive heard in a long tim from Jojo** #drums #religion and the Rumero its fascinating hearing about this whole other life style this religiion of drumming how do i continue to spread the love when i cant even understand the problem how can li create something valueable that they feel dumb rejecting